feathersjs-ecosystem/feathers-objection/README.md

 Run the example with `node app` and go to [localhost:3030/todos](http://localhost:3030/todos).

 You should see an empty array.
 That's because you don't have any Todos yet, but you now have full CRUD for your new todos service!

+### Migrating

+`feathers-objection` 2.0.0 comes with important security and usability updates.

+> __Important:__ For general migration information to the new database adapter functionality see [crow.docs.feathersjs.com/migrating.html#database-adapters](https://crow.docs.feathersjs.com/migrating.html#database-adapters).

+The following breaking changes have been introduced:

+- All methods allow additional query parameters
+- Multiple updates are disabled by default (see the `multi` option)
+- Objection related operators are disabled by default (see the `whitelist` option)

 ## License